borgesash/cp4i/README.md

    _Note: Alternate approach to install Operators is using the Red Hat OpenShift console UI_

-  - Create a Subscription for the IBM Cloud Pak foundational services operator using the example file.
-Save the file as common-service-subscription.yaml
+  - Create a Subscription for the IBM Cloud Pak foundational services operator.

 ```yaml annotate
 cat <<EOF | oc apply -f -